 4 Ways to Transfer Wealth to Children

-Many parents believe that trying to give their children or grandchildren a head start in life is simply part of the job.
-For the families we work with, the goal may be more than just saving for college.
+For many parents, giving their children or grandchildren a head start in life is one of the most meaningful and satisfying goals they can accomplish.
+For the families we work with, saving for college is part of the plan, but it doesn’t stop there.
 They’re looking to pass their wealth down to their minor children in a meaningful way.

 When it comes to providing for your children’s or grandchildren’s futures, the first thing to do is develop a plan, or purpose, for the money.
 This will help you determine how much and what types of assets to transfer to them.